Biirdmaan/Project-portfolio/FindingCorrelations/README.md

 Rows with problematic 'year' values (more than 4 characters) get eliminated, and duplicates are expunged from the dataset.

 ## Exploring Correlations

-1. Displaying Linear Correlation
+1. Linear Correlation Visualization:

-- A scatter plot and a seaborn regplot are employed to visualize the linear correlation between budget and gross earnings.
+Utilizing scatter plots and seaborn regplot to illustrate the linear correlation between budget and gross earnings.

-2. Displaying Correlation Heatmap with Numerical Data
+2. Correlation Heatmap with Numerical Data:

-- Correlation heatmaps are generated for the original dataset and the one with missing values handled using the KNN algorithm.
+Generating correlation heatmaps for both the original dataset and the one with missing values handled using the KNN algorithm.

-3. Transforming Object Data Types
+3. Transformation of Object Data Types:

-- Object data types undergo transformation into numerical values to prepare for further correlation analysis.
+Converting object data types into numerical values to set the stage for further correlation analysis.

-4. Visualizing the Transformed Data in Correlation Heatmaps
+4. Visualization of Transformed Data in Correlation Heatmaps:

-- Correlation heatmaps are showcased post the transformation of object data types, offering insights into the relationships between numerical features.
+Showcasing correlation heatmaps after the transformation of object data types, offering insights into the relationships between numerical features.

 ## Conclusion